lab director | postdoc | graduate students | thesis students | research team | alumni

 Graduate student

-Niyati is a first-year master's student in social psychology.
+Niyati is a second-year master's student in social psychology.
 Broadly, she is interested in many topics such as wisdom, well-being, and mindfulness.
 She is specifically interested in training wisdom and examining whether wisdom helps individuals navigate life changes more effectively.
 In her spare time, she likes to read, watch movies, and pursue creative hobbies like dancing, writing poetry and blogs.

 Email: nkachhiyapatel@uwaterloo.ca